CampusDiscover - Campus info & social discovery App

 Concept Evaluation & Design Direction

-Discover 1.
-Home page as a sticky-note wall where students post short messages
+Concept 1.
+Home page as a sticky-note wall where students post short messages.

-Discover 1.
-Home page as a sticky-note wall where students post short messages
+Concept 1.
+Home page as a sticky-note wall where students post short messages.

-Discover 1.
-Home page as a sticky-note wall where students post short messages
+Concept 1.
+Home page as a sticky-note wall where students post short messages.

-After comparing both concepts, I chose a campus map for the Open Discussion page.
-The map matches students’ mental model of “Where am I?” and “Where is this happening?”
-It also fits the campus context, using the campus space as the main screen feels more situational and better aligned with the product than a single “wall” concept.
+After comparing both concepts, I chose a campus map for the Open Discussion page because it matches students’ mental model of “Where am I?” and “Where is this happening?” and feels more situational and campus-aligned than a single “wall” layout.

-After comparing both concepts, I chose a campus map for the Open Discussion page.
-The map matches students’ mental model of “Where am I?” and “Where is this happening?”
-It also fits the campus context, using the campus space as the main screen feels more situational and better aligned with the product than a single “wall” concept.
+After comparing both concepts, I chose a campus map for the Open Discussion page because it matches students’ mental model of “Where am I?” and “Where is this happening?” and feels more situational and campus-aligned than a single “wall” layout.

-After comparing both concepts, I chose a campus map for the Open Discussion page.
-The map matches students’ mental model of “Where am I?” and “Where is this happening?”
-It also fits the campus context, using the campus space as the main screen feels more situational and better aligned with the product than a single “wall” concept.
+After comparing both concepts, I chose a campus map for the Open Discussion page because it matches students’ mental model of “Where am I?” and “Where is this happening?” and feels more situational and campus-aligned than a single “wall” layout.

 Mid-Fi Prototype Testing